Wolf-dot/sentiment-app/README.md

 A big part of it is of course Twitter API and a Sentiment module from https://github.com/thisandagain/sentiment .

 ## Live demo
-Demo is availeable on Glitch! \
+Demo is available on Glitch! \
 https://righteous-thin-spark.glitch.me